 Infraction: This is a classification of a law that is considered a “non crime” and less serious than either a felony or misdemeanor.
 For example, some states consider possession of small amounts of marijuana to be simply an infraction.

-Judgment: A judgment in a case is the final decision or opinion on who wins or loses.
+Judgment: A judgment in a case is the final decision, order, or opinion by the court on who wins or loses.